LukasHavemann/microservice-transformer/README.md

 # microservice-transformer

-Simple dockerized microservice which consumes a other microservice
+Simple dockerized microservice which consumes and transforms the output of a other microservice.